cookiemonster/2019-Chinese-Dataleaks/README.md

 # 2019-Chinese-Dataleaks
-A small collection of Chinese dataleaks caused open by file and database servers in China.
-All the dataleaks have been reported and closed.
-This is the data that was publicly available
+A small collection of Chinese data leaks caused open by file and database servers in China.
+All the data leaks have been reported and are closed.
+This is the data that was publicly available via the internet.
+Are you an academic or researcher?
+Then you can get access to this if you fulfill the conditions.
+Every candidate will go through an extensive screening and background check before you are granted access.
+Before this is possible, you must sign a statement certifying that information on individuals will not be passed on to others and that all data will be treated as confidential.
+Data will only be forwarded once we have received a signed statement.

 ## Netbar